ellimacode/cis2430S20/README.md

 ## How to operate your program

 ### Running from the command line (without maven)
+* To compile: javac *.java
+* To execute: java ClassName

 ### Instructions for using the program